Smaller and More Flexible Cuckoo Filters: Introduction

 Depending on the collision resolution strategy, the filters achieve different load thresholds.
-For a hash table with $s$ slots, the load (or fill rate) $r$ is given by $r := n / s$, where $n$ is the number of inserted keys.
-The load threshold (or maximum load factor) is the largest load $r$ for which the filter can be successfully constructed with high probability.
-To achieve low space overhead we need to design a data structure that has a high load threshold while at the same time limiting the number of possible positions a key's fingerprint may be stored, as each alternative position would increase the FPR if not compensated for by additional bits per key.
+For a hash table with $s$ slots, of which $n$ slots are occupied, the load (or fill rate) $r$ is defined as $r := n / s$.
+The load threshold (or maximum load factor) is the largest load~$r$ for which the filter can be successfully constructed with high probability.
+To achieve low space overhead, we need to design a data structure that has a high load threshold while at the same time limiting the number of possible positions a key's fingerprint may be stored, as each alternative position would increase the FPR if not compensated for by additional bits per key.